A Topological Drive for Spacetime Travel: Properties of the Exotic Matter

-For demonstration the energy densities for two sets of parameters are shown in Fig.~\ref{fig:energy}.
-Besides the constant energy density in the bubble and none in the background as expected, there is negative energy density in the intermediate region.
+To demonstrate the violations of energy conditions, two sets of parameters are shown in Fig.~\ref{fig:energy}.
+We not only plot $\rho+p_r$ to confirm that \redv{the} null energy condition is violated as previously predicted, but also plot the energy density $\rho$ itself since it is more straightforward to understand and that it relates to the weak energy condition.
+Besides the positive energy density in the bubble and none in the background as expected, there is negative energy density in intermediate region.
 In fact, this region is effectively a wormhole throat requiring exotic matter to stabilize, otherwise it would close up and form a black hole \cite{Kopp:2010sh}.

-The embedding function in Fig.~\ref{fig:energy} and later Fig.~\ref{fig:orbits} is derived as follows.
-For a constant $t$, the line element is